 By Jeffrey Okerman, Daily Collegian

-The fifth head coach in UMass women's soccer history, Ed Matz, enters his fourth season at the helm in 2013.
-His record over his three-year tenure as head coach of the Minutewomen stands at 31-26-3 (.542) with a 15-10-2 mark in A-10 matches (.593).
-Under his direction, UMass players have earned 10 All-Atlantic 10 honors, six all-region accolades and three All-New England selections.
+The fifth head coach in UMass women's soccer history, Ed Matz, enters his seventh season at the helm in 2015.
+His record over his six-year tenure as head coach of the Minutewomen stands at 49-52-16 (.487) with an 24-21-8 mark in A-10 matches (.553).
+Under his direction, UMass players have earned 14 All-Atlantic 10 honors, seven all-region accolades and five All-New England selections.
 The Minutewomen have reached the Atlantic 10 Tournament five times in Matz's tenure.

 In 2011, Matz guided the Minutewomen to their most successful season since 1997 with a record of 14-5-2 and led the team to its first appearance in the Atlantic 10 Championship match and first postseason victories in 14 years.
 UMass returned to NSCAA regional rankings for the first time since 2006 and recorded wins over a pair of ranked opponents, which included knocking off previously unbeaten #23 La Salle in the A-10 semifinals.
 On Oct.
 21, 2011, Matz earned his 200th victory as a head coach (combined women's and men's) as the Minutewomen defeated Duquesne, 1-0.

 In his first year with the Minutewomen in 2010, Matz coached the team to its highest win total since 2007 and a second consecutive berth into the Atlantic 10 tournament.
 His first UMass victory, a 4-0 shutout of Vermont on Sept.
 3, 2010, was his 100th of his career coaching women's soccer.